-As defiantly eclectic as it is, the new Cuervo y Sobrinos Historiador Vuelo still makes quite a strong impression with its deliberately oversized stainless steel body and a dial that could make your eyes bleed if only it wasn’t matched so convincingly well to the energetic shape of the case.
-Clearly not designed according to the book that most Swiss-based watchmakers seem to live by, this new wristwatch may be a timekeeper of choice for a person who looks for something different.
+As defiantly eclectic as it is, the Cuervo y Sobrinos Historiador Vuelo still makes a strong impression with its deliberately oversized stainless steel body and a dial that could make your eyes bleed if only it wasn’t matched so convincingly well to the energetic shape of the case.
+Not designed according to the book that most Swiss-based watchmakers live by, this new Historiador may be a timekeeper of choice for a person who looks for something entirely new.

 However, it is clear that the new watch tries to further develop the idea first presented in their earlier Historiador 3197 Cronotiempo model.
 Compared to the 3197, the Vuelo features a design language, which is more evolved and thus more sophisticated.

 Although I certainly prefer the 3197 with its gorgeous off-white dial with blacked-out hands and numerals to this new variety that, to my taste, features too many colors, this is my personal opinion and I will try to keep it to myself making this brief review as unbiased as possible.

 As I have already hinted, this new collection is for those looking for a sporty timekeeper with a nice vintage vibe to it.
 Compared to the 3197, the Historiador Vuelo features a more energetic dial layout with the bright blue color of the wide sword-shaped hour and minute hands visually dominating the layout.
 Accented with strokes of red (too, very bright), they give the dial a lot more jovial expression.
 The watch just emanates that positive vibe that you actually expect from an artifact that never fails to reiterate that it was born on a pre-Communist Cuba: a Caribbean island that was previously associated with a relaxed, easy-going attitude towards everyday problems.